sparkfun/SparkFun_Ultrasonic_Distance_Sensor-Qwiic/docs/hardware_overview.md

 [![TCT40-16R/T](assets/img/24805_SparkFun_Ultrasonic_Distance_Sensor-TCT40-16TR.jpg){ width="600" }](assets/img/24805_SparkFun_Ultrasonic_Distance_Sensor-TCT40-16TR.jpg "Click to enlarge")
 <figcaption markdown>TCT40-16R/T</figcaption>
 </figure>

 ## Qwiic connectors

 Our Qwiic Ecosystem makes sensors pretty much plug and play.
 There are two Qwiic connectors on the side of the Qwiic Distance Sensor board to provide power and I<sup>2</sup>C connectivity simultaneously.
+The default I<sup>2</sup>C address is 0x2F.
+The `updateAddress()` function allows you to change the I<sup>2</sup>C address to any address from 0x08 to 0x7F.
+More information on our Qwiic Ecosystem [can be found here](https://www.sparkfun.com/qwiic).

 <figure markdown>